March 15, 2021, 6:45 pm - 8:15 pm

 Passover is not just an honoring of the freedom of the exodus, but is also a celebration of community and covenant.

 Educators and learners from across the community will come together virtually for a night of Torah and simchah!
-All participants will have their choice of experiences, with moments of coming together for song and celebration!
+Gather with us us for a welcome and Niggun, then all participants will have their choice of experiences with the dynamic leaders listed below, followed by a final l’chayim!

 RABBI AARON BERGMAN – Yizkor for the Difficult Relative

 One of the most emotional parts of Pesach is the Yizkor service on the last day.
 It can be so emotional if we are remembering a loved one who was good and kind for us.
 It can be more challenging if we are remembering someone who was hurtful.
 We will look at sources on honoring one’s parents, and alternative texts.
 We will discuss ways of saying the yizkor prayers while being true to our emotions, and by doing so, find true comfort.

 RABBI ROB DOBRUSIN – The Four Children of the Haggadah: Brilliant Rabbinic Wisdom, Tragic Rabbinic Mistake

 Each year at the Seder table, we are visited by four additional guests: the four children, identified as wise, rebellious, simple and silent.
 The parent-child conversations which the rabbis added to the Seder ritual are classic examples of brilliantly creative midrash.
 But, sadly, the ancient rabbis made a grievous mistake in composing this Midrash.
 We will study the text closely to appreciate this great example of traditional Torah interpretation and identify and discuss the serious mistake that the rabbis made.